Smooth rigidity for higher dimensional contact Anosov flows: Introduction

 Recall that flows $\phi_1^t$ and $\phi_2^t$ are called {\it conjugate} if there exists a homeomorphism $h$ such that $h\circ \phi_1^t=\phi_2^t\circ h$ for all $t\in \R$.

-In the setting of 3-dimensional contact Anosov flows, Feldman and Ornstein proved that any continuous conjugacy is, in fact, $C^\infty$ smooth~\cite{FO}.
+In the setting of 3-dimensional contact Anosov flows, Feldman and Ornstein proved that any topological (merely $C^0$) conjugacy is, in fact, $C^\infty$ smooth~\cite{FO}.
 To formulate our generalization recall that the distributions $E^s\oplus X$ and $E^u\oplus X$ are known to integrate to foliations $W^{0s}$ and $W^{0u}$, respectively, which are called weak stable and weak unstable foliations.

 \begin{theorem} Let $\phi_1^t\colon M_1\to M_1$ and $\phi_2^t\colon M_2\to M_2$ be contact Anosov flows, which are conjugate via a homeomorphism $h\colon M_1\to M_2$.
 Assume that the weak stable and unstable distributions of $\phi_1^t$ and $\phi_2^t$ are $C^{r}$ for some $r\ge 1$.
 Then $h$ is $C^{r_*}$. \end{theorem} Here $r_*=r$ if $r$ is not integer and $r_*=r-1+Lip$ if $r$ is an integer (if $r=1$ we can set $r_*=1$ as well).
 The latter means that $h$ is $C^{r-1}$ diffeomorphism with Lipschitz $(r-1)$-jet.
 Note that $M_1$ and $M_2$ are homeomorphic via $h$, but a priori may carry different smooth structures.
 We then conclude that they are, in fact, diffeomorphic once we know that $h$ is $C^1$.